Edit As You Wish: Video Caption Editing with Multi-grained User Control: Video Caption Editing Task

-It is non-trivial to define flexible edit commands in the VDEdit task to cover various realistic user demands.
+It is not trivial to define flexible edit commands in the VCE task to meet various realistic user needs.
 We observe that natural language and writing-revision traces are two natural interactive modes.
-The former can be received from keyboards or speech converters, while the latter conveniently expresses user intentions with the prevalence of tablets and wireless stylus pens\footnote{https://www.apple.com/apple-pencil/}.
-A command representation compatible with the above two signals is meaningful and significant.
-In this paper, we propose a novel command representation in a triplet format \textbf{\{\textit{operation, position, attribute}\}}, where \textbf{\textit{operations}} control the overall length of descriptions, \textbf{\textit{positions}} specify the edited locations, which could affect the syntax of sentences, and \textbf{\textit{attributes}} guide the editing operation to control the semantic contents of descriptions.
+The former can be received from keyboards or speech converters, while the latter conveniently expresses user intentions with the prevalence of tablets and wireless stylus pens .
+A command representation compatible with the above two signals is important and meaningful.
+In this paper, we propose a novel command representation in a triplet format \textbf{\{\textit{operation, position, attribute}\}}, where \textbf{\textit{operations}} control the overall description editing, \textbf{\textit{positions}} specify the editing locations, which could affect the syntax of sentences, and \textbf{\textit{attributes}} guide the editing operation to control the semantic contents of descriptions.

-We define the atomic edit operations as \textit{add} and \textit{delete}, considering that the \textit{replace} editing can be decomposed into the two base operations (i.e. first \textit{delete} then \textit{add}).
-Meanwhile, \textit{position} and \textit{attribute} in the triplet are optional, therefore, as shown in Table~\ref{tab:command}, seven specific commands via different combination of \textit{operation, position, and attribute} elements in the triplet can cover multi-grained realistic demands from coarse-grained (global) controls to fine-grained (local) controls.
-Note that we omit the command ``\textit{<del, pos, attr>, delete attributes at specified positions}'', as it can be covered by ``\textit{<del, pos, ->}, \textit{shorten description at specified positions}'' considering practical demands.
-The designed triplet command can be flexibly obtained by processing the inputs from front-end interfaces including natural language and writing-revision traces etc. As conversion from interface input to triplet format is not the focus of this work, in the following method and experiments sections, we perform video description editing directly based on the triplet command.
+We define the atomic edit operations as \textit{add} and \textit{delete}, considering that the \textit{replace} editing can be decomposed into the two atomic operations (i.e. first \textit{delete} then \textit{add}).
+Meanwhile, \textit{position} and \textit{attribute} in the triplet are optional, therefore, as shown in Table~\ref{tab:command}, seven specific commands\footnote{Note that we omit the command ``\textit{$\langle$del, pos, attr$\rangle$, delete attributes at specified positions}'', as it can be covered by ``\textit{$\langle$del, pos, -$\rangle$}, \textit{delete description at specified positions}''.} via different combinations of \textit{operation, position, and attribute} elements in the triplet can cover multi-grained realistic demands from coarse-grained (global) controls to fine-grained (local) controls.
+The designed triplet command can be flexibly obtained by processing the inputs from front-end interfaces including natural language and writing-revision traces (details in Appendix E).
+In the following method and experiments sections, we perform video description editing directly based on the triplet command.